Abnormal Chicken Eggs: Why & What They Mean

 If you find an egg with a line or seam in the shell but it looks like it’s just below the surface, you may have an internally cracked egg.
 There may be a ridge on the egg that looks like it’s been patched or repaired.
 That’s almost exactly what’s happened.

-chickens abnormal eggs
+wrinkled abnormal chicken eggs

 kai foret/Shutterstock